zanderbraam/truffle-ta/ABOUT.md

 ## Overview

 This app allows users to visualize stock price data and detect local tops and bottoms within a specified window.
 Users can select different tickers, window lengths, and order for detecting tops and bottoms.
+The app also supports overlaying an Exponential Moving Average (EMA) and invalidating crossed lines for triple tops and bottoms.

 ## Methodology